Garnet C. ButchartAssistant Professor

 Butchart, G. C. (2014).
 What Can a Philosophy and Ethics of Communication Look Like in the Context of Documentary Filmmaking?
 Semiotica, 199, 83-96

 Butchart, G. C. (2013).
 Camera as Sign: On the Ethics of Unconcealment in Documentary Film and Video.
-Social Semiotics, 23:1, 675-690.
+Social Semiotics, 23:5, 675-690.
 Winner of the 2013 National Communication Association Philosophy of Communication Division Journal Article of the Year.

 Butchart, G. C. (2011).
 An Excess of Signification: Or, What is an Event?
 Semiotica,187, 1:4, 333-349